liudichen/mui-message/README.md

   message.info('this is a variant=info message and before autohide its duration is 5 seconds',{autoHideDuration:5000});
 ```

-`message.destroy` method has no parameters, and it can destory all snackbar messages:
+`message.destroy` method has no parameters, and it can destroy all snackbar messages:

 ```javascript
   // interface: